-- 38% mobile users experienced cyber crime in the past year.
+- 38% of mobile users experienced cybercrime in the past year.

-- The good news is that Spam mail ratio dropped to 66% compare to whole email traffic.
+- The good news is that the Spam mail ratio dropped to 66% compared to whole email traffic.

-- There was a one out of 392 emails related to phishing attack.
+- There was one out of 392 emails related to phishing attacks.

 - There was 1 out of 8 legitimate websites infected with vulnerability.

-Since last few years, attackers have been using the latest and sophisticated techniques to lure web users and thereby try to steal the confidential information.
-In organizations, proper security precautions should be taken against vulnerability and potential data breach.
+In the last few years, attackers have been using the latest and sophisticated techniques to lure web users and thereby try to steal confidential information.
+In organizations, proper security precautions should be taken against vulnerability and potential data breaches.
 Employees should be guided on data protection with the knowledge of data sharing policy.
 On the other hand, web users should keep a strong and lengthy password, review a bank statement regularly, and avoid unknown emails.

 Related Posts :